Analyze in Excel

-Once you allow the .ODC file to load by selecting Enable from the Security Notice, Excel presents you with an empty PivotTable and Fields list from the Power BI dataset, ready to be analyzed.
+Once you've enabled editing and content, Excel presents you with an empty PivotTable and Fields list from the Power BI dataset, ready to be analyzed.

-The .ODC file has an MSOLAP connection string that connects to your dataset in Power BI.
+The Excel file has an MSOLAP connection string that connects to your dataset in Power BI.
 When you analyze or work with the data, Excel queries that dataset in Power BI and returns the results to Excel.
 If that dataset connects to a live data source using DirectQuery, Power BI queries the data source and returns the result to Excel.

 With that connection to the data in Power BI now established, you can create PivotTables, charts, and analyze that dataset just as you would work with a local dataset in Excel.

 Analyze in Excel is especially useful for datasets and reports that connect to the following data sources: